Telecominfraproject/oopt-gnpy/docs/extending.rst

 **********************

 The amplifier performance can be further described in terms of gain ripple, NF ripple, and the dynamic gain tilt.
 When provided, the amplifier characteristic is fine-tuned as a function of carrier frequency.
+Note that in this advanced specification tilt is defined vs frequency while tilt_target specified in EDFA instances is defined vs wavelength.

 .. _extending-raman: